emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-6-15-Managing A Data Science Team.md

 **Vision:** Empower business to make their own decisions by providing comprehensive analytical what-if modeling products.

-**Mission:** Develop analytical products to drive the business to ideal state.
+**Mission:** Develop analytical products to drive the business to ideal state by reducing total landed cost to benefit enterprise margins/profits and satisfying customers.

 **Values:**